Thistleton Church

 What we do

-The church is the only public space and is the centre of the community.
-Indoor and outdoor events events are planned throughout the year.
+Community Hub The church is the only public space and is the centre of the community.
+Indoor and outdoor events are planned throughout the year.

-We re-open on March 9th after our winter break.
-10.30am to 1.00pm every Saturday from March to November.
-Hot and cold drinks and home made cakes.
+Saturday Cafe We are open 10.30am to 1.00pm every Saturday from March to November serving hot and cold drinks and home made cakes.
 We also serve home made soup in the colder months and a savoury dish in the summer.

 The church is usually open daily 11.00am to 4.00pm.
 If you are in the area and would like to visit outside of these times please contact 01572 767341 and we will try to accommodate your visit.

-We also have a rolling programmme of information from the Thistleton Heritage Project on display.
+Talks and Displays We have a rolling programmme of information from the Thistleton Heritage Project on display.
+We organise occasional talks, focusing mainly on local heritage topics.

 We need your consent to load the translations